-Eric Lurry Press Release
+Eric Lurry Press Release: Murder Cover Up

-In an astounding piece of public relations spin, Joliet Police Chief Roechner last night made yet another attempt to whitewash the brutal death of Eric Lurry at the hands of two of his officers.
+In an astounding piece of public relations spin, Joliet police chief Roechner last night made yet another attempt to whitewash the brutal death of Eric Lurry at the hands of two of his officers.
 Chief Roechner can twist it any way he wants, but in the end, this was a cover-up, pure and simple.

 On January 28, Sgt.
 May and Officer McCue pinched Lurry’s nose for nearly two minutes and shoved a metal baton down his throat while slapping and cursing at him as he lost consciousness.
 The officers made no attempt to immediately call 911.